 After you and your witnesses sign your documents, they are legally valid.
-Keep the originals in your files and give a copy to your health care agent, if you named one.
+Keep the originals in your files and give copies to your health care agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your health care agent is no longer able to supervise your wishes.